elementor/elementor/docs/core/experiments/manager.md

 ## Technical Description:

-This is the Experiment Manager of Elementor.
+This is the Experiments Manager of Elementor.
 It registers and manages all the experimental features in Elementor.

 Each module (`Elementor\Core\Base\Module`) can register its own experiments using the static `get_experimental_data()` method: